linuxswords/TiltMate/Readme.md

 A chess clock!
 It started as a weekend project, trying to build a chess clock app based on tilting the phone :P inspired by tempest clock.

-A chess clock that works by tilting your phone.
 Put your phone onto something that can be tilted and instead of pressing a button on your chess clock.

 There are 3D prints available and will be part of the project in the future.